 1. Collins was a #2 pick in 2012.
-His rookie contract is expiring– one of a bunch.
-They decided to get what they could for him– and it turned out to be a #3 pick.
+His rookie contract is expiring– one of many players who could leave.
+New England decided to get what they could for him; it turned out to be a #3 pick.

 3. One detail in the trade makes things interesting.
 If the Patriots let Collins sign with another team at the end of the season, the NFL would have awarded them a compensation pick in the third round of the 2018 draft.
 The deal gives him one of the Browns compensation picks for 2017– at the end of this year.

-If you’re going to play for them, then you then you must agree to take less than the market will bear… to say nothing of the wads of cash a bad team– whose GM is on the hot seat– will throw at you.
+If a player wants to play for the Patriots, he must agree to take less than fair market value.
+(And FMV value will be well below the wads of cash a bad team– whose GM is on the hot seat– will throw at him.)

-5. Some agents try to put a player on a team where (a) he’ll make good money, (b) he’ll play for a coach he can get along with in a scheme that suits him, (c) on a team where he can have winning seasons and make the playoffs and (d) his issues won’t drag him down.
+Most agents try to put a player on a team where he’ll (a) make good money, (b) play for a coach on his wavelength– in a scheme that suits him, (c) have winning seasons and make the playoffs and (d) avoid situations that will cause problems for him.

 6. A couple of reports say that Collins, after he turned down New England’s offer, began ignoring his defensive assignments.
-Instead of doing what the play call required (which was sometimes sealing edges or covering tight ends), he was going for the big plays– sacks, stuffs, interceptions, knockdowns, fumbles– rather than the boring stuff that helps you win.
+Instead of doing what the play call required (which was sometimes sealing edges or covering tight ends), he was going for the big plays– sacks, stuffs, interceptions, knockdowns, fumbles– on every play.

-That’s why, according to some sources, New England traded him?
-Why keep a short-timer who is also a cancer?
+Allegedly that’s why New England traded him?
+Why keep a short-timer who is turning into a cancer?

 As for the Browns:

 1. The one piece of positive news is that it will be easy to retain Collins after this season.
-All they have to do is back up the truck– pay him 30% more than the best contract any linebacker got last off-season– and guarantee at least half of it,
+All they have to do is back up the truck– pay him 30% more than the best contract any linebacker got last off-season– and guarantee at half of it.

-2. Of course, if the Browns wanted to do that, they could have done it– without giving up the draft pick– at the end of the season, once he hit the market.
-All this deal does is give then the ability to negotiate with Collins for the next three months.
-That’s pretty low value for a #3 pick.
+2. Of course, if the Browns wanted to do that, they could have done it– without giving up the draft pick– at the end of the season.
+The only value they get from giving up a #3 is the opportunity to negotiate with Collins between now and the start of free agency.
+That’s a pretty low return on a #3 pick.

 In the Jets preview, I repeated a comment from a writer who covered the 2010 Raiders, He said that Jackson wouldn’t come to the Browns expecting to rebuild for a year of two.
 Jackson knows that Marvin Lewis took over the Bengals after a 2-14 year; they went 8-8 in his first season.
 He expected to do the same thing.
 It’s not happening, and he’s freaking out.